Arizona Leisure - Vacation Guide

 The Sinaguans established trade with other ancient peoples along trade routes, exchanging agricultural products for other goods including precious stones and shell jewelry.
 For still undetermined mysterious reasons, the Sinagua left the area in about 1250AD.

-Today's Hopi and Navajo Indian Indians are believed by many to be descendants of the Sinagua.
+Today's Hopi and Navajo Indian tribes are believed by many to be descendants of the Sinagua.
 No doubt, ceremonies and tribal rituals have been handed down over centuries.
 Crafts, pottery and weavings today are deeply rooted in the past.
 The ancient Sinagua not only gifted customs to their descendants but also left these well-preserved rock-formed Pueblo dwellings in the Wupatki National Monument as evidence of their existence.

 Wupatki National Monument is located approximately 30 miles north of Flagstaff, AZ in the picturesque high desert region just west of the Little Colorado River and the Navajo Indian Reservation.
 At an elevation of about 7,000 feet, the high desert label belies the traditional image of chaparral and bedrock.
 Lush ponderosa pines and the snow-capped San Francisco Peaks greet visitors to this archaeological and historic wonderland.